 Once you’ve decided to incorporate Puppy Love™ visits into your company’s wellness program, we will help you to determine a date and time and location within your workplace.
 Some companies choose a 2-hour experience coincide with a high-stress deadline or a company-wide wellness day.
 Other companies, such as Google, LinkedIn, Bain, Amazon, and eBay have worked with us to create a quarterly experience in the office for their employees.

 Many of our clients also want to share the love with their potential customers, booking a 4-6 hour experience at their trade shows and conferences.
 The impact of puppies at events like these cannot be underestimated in terms of attendee attraction and positive buzz.

-Finally, companies who team up with Puppy Love™ are happy to know we donate 20% of our proceeds to our rescue partners to help cover their medical costs so they can continue to save these precious animals.
+A 2017 study echoes these findings.
+Researchers tested the impact of a friendly dog across three different experimental objectives, each including a group activity in which members were tasked with a different assignment.
+For each of these designs, one group was accompanied by a canine companion, while the other group did not have a dog present.
+AFinally, companies who team up with Puppy Love™ are happy to know we donate 20% of our proceeds to our rescue partners to help cover their medical costs so they can continue to save these precious animals.
 Everybody wins!

 Puppy Love™ appreciates you taking the time to consider our innovative way to inspire and promote wellness within your organization.
 Having considered the empirical evidence along with testimonials regarding the incredible power of the human-animal bond in the vocational context, we sincerely hope that you’ll decide to unleash the full potential of having pets enhance your workplace.
 Whether creating a pet-friendly policy, or bringing the Puppy Love experience to your company, we’re thrilled to be a part of your organization’s wellness plan.
 To learn more about Puppy Love™ and to get started with developing a Puppy Love™ Wellness Program, please contact us.